 However, one of the callers was beyond insistent and eventually I returned his call.
 I explained to him the issues and my concerns about letting anyone into our home with the dogs as well as my intention of not moving out of our home until the renovations at the farm were complete.
 He was not the slightest deterred.
 He had transferred here for his job and had been living in a camper since June.
 He needed to get his family here before school started so that he could register his sons even if they let us continue to occupy the property as long as necessary.
 I finally caved in and the entire family had about half an hour in our home with the majority of the dogs outside.

 We closed on the sale of the property the beginning of November, and then rented it back once the school year started.
 His entire family as well as their pets we’re all living in a trailer.
 Both families agreed that we wanted to be in our new homes for the holidays.

-Unfortunately the farm was not ready.
+Unfortunately, the farm was not ready.
 We went ahead and moved in November 8th without the farm being finished.
-The counters in the kitchen and baths, great room, wine cellar, had not been installed.
+The counters in the kitchen and baths, great room and wine cellar, had not been installed.
 Therefore, no sinks were available in those rooms as well.
 The only sink we had was in the laundry room.